advertise

 British Columbia streams are classified as Class I or Class II and are listed in the Region's Water-Specific Tables.
 The Classified Waters Licensing System was established to safeguard the unique fishing opportunities offered by these waters, which contribute significantly to the province's reputation as a world-class fishing destination.

-Your Classified Waters Licence is valid for the duration of the licensing year.
+If you are a B.C. resident: Your Classified Waters Licence is valid for the duration of the licensing year.
 This means you can fish all year on any Class I or Class II water in the province.

-Your Classified Waters Licence for Class I or Class II waters is sold per diem and is date and water-specific.
+If you are a non-guided "Non-Resident" or non-guided "Non-Resident Alien": Your Classified Waters Licence for Class I or Class II waters is sold per diem and is date and water-specific.
 Anglers may purchase as many Classified Waters Licences as they want, but each licence cannot be used for more than 8 consecutive days.
 The following Kootenay Class II waters have a first-come, first-served booking system: Michel Creek, Skookumchuck Creek, and the Wigwam River.

 If you are a GUIDED "Non-Resident" or a guided "Non-Resident Alien":